 This time management technique is the art of splitting your day into ‘blocks’ of time and allocating just one task to each block.

 This helps you to keep your focus and know exactly what you need to be doing when.

 An organised space helps you keep an organised mind.

 With the way the Kon Mari method swept across the globe with her organisation methods, it’s clear there are results from decluttering.

 Be more productive by keeping your home workspace tidy and inspiring.
 Consider the lighting and temperature as well.

-If you often feel overwhelmed by paper clutter then the useful system in Issue Two of the magazine is a must-read.
+If you often feel overwhelmed by paper clutter then the useful system in Issue Two of the magazine and the printed Homeworker guide is a must-read.

 Your work from home wardrobe